stephenhillier/autostac/README.md

-# RS2 Raster Service
+# Autostac

-RS2 is an experimental geospatial raster data service.
+Autostac creates an instant [STAC API](https://github.com/radiantearth/stac-api-spec/blob/master/overview.md) from an S3 bucket or directory of raster data.

-It scans a directory and creates a [STAC API](https://github.com/radiantearth/stac-api-spec/blob/master/overview.md) complete with Collections and Items generated from the objects inside.
+It scans a bucket or directory and creates a catalog complete with Collections and Items generated from the objects inside.
+The collection endpoints support filtering and sorting (see below for currently implemented filter/sort options).

-This is a work in progress and currently the assets themselves are not served (just catalogued).
+This is a work in progress.
+When using with a local directory, the assets themselves are not served (just catalogued).
+If using in S3 mode, links to the objects on the S3 host will be made available.

 ## Running the service